- WorkflowHub is a domain-agnostic workflow registry designed around FAIR principles.

 - WorkflowHub provides features such as community spaces, collections, versioning and snapshots, and contributor credit.

 - In addition to its own APIs, WorkflowHub supports community registry standards and services such as GA4GH TRS and ELIXIR-AAI authentication, and current work integrates with the LifeMonitor workflow testing service.

-- WorkflowHub is sponsored by the European RI Cluster EOSC-Life and the European Research Infrastructure ELIXIR and EuroScienceGateway (see full list of acknowledgements).
+- WorkflowHub is mainly sponsored by the European RI Cluster EOSC-Life, the European Research Infrastructure ELIXIR and EuroScienceGateway (see full list of acknowledgements).

 - The WorkflowHub Club open community works together to continuously co-develop the Hub.

-- Beta-released in Sept 2020 and production-released in September 2022, the Hub now holds nearly 100 workflows, including 36 curated COVID-19 workflows.
+- First beta-released in Sept 2020 and production-released in September 2022, the Hub now holds over 300 workflows, including 49 curated COVID-19 workflows.
 It is a listed resource of the European COVID19 Data Portal and as a EOSC Data Source.